krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ![The Presence Calculus - Key Concepts](../assets/pandoc/pcalc_machinery.png){#fig:key-concepts}

-The Presence Calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where operational measurement techniques lack a formal mathematical foundation and rely on ad hoc applications of principles imported from other domains.
+The presence calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where operational measurement techniques lack a formal mathematical foundation and rely on ad hoc applications of principles imported from other domains.